Diversity & Inclusion at Hopkins

 Read More

-FOURTH ANNUAL POWWOW CELEBRATES INDIGENOUS COMMUNITIES
+FIFTH ANNUAL POWWOW CELEBRATES INDIGENOUS COMMUNITIES

 In observance of Indigenous Peoples’ Day, students, faculty, and tribes across the Americas came together to honor the contributions of indigenous people on campus and beyond.
 The powwow included food, singing, dancing, and a land acknowledgement, highlighting the Piscataway and Susquehannock peoples who lived here before Hopkins was established.
 The event provided a welcoming space for students to celebrate their culture and share it with classmates.